 IHMA’s Recognition and Remarks

-IHMA President Anna Kupik and one of Hildreth’s great-granddaughters, accepted the award on behalf of the organization.
+IHMA President Anna Kupik, one of Hildreth’s great-granddaughters, accepted the award on behalf of the organization.
 In her remarks, she reflected on the power of legacy and community:

 She also recognized the intergenerational leadership that makes IHMA possible, including those present at the award ceremony: